NLnetLabs/routinator/source/interactive.rst

 Routinator can perform RPKI validation as a one-time operation and print a Validated ROA Payload (VRP) list in various formats, or it can return the validity of a specific announcement.
-These functions are accessible on the command line via the following sub-commands:
+These functions are accessible on the command line via the following subcommands:

 :subcmd:`vrps`
      Fetches RPKI data and produces a Validated ROA Payload (VRP) list in the